aeris-lab/GreenCube/README.md

    - Verify the pod is running with `kubectl get pod metrics-collector`
    - Check logs with `kubectl logs metrics-collector`

-## Results and Findings

-The results have been documented and submitted along with all the deliverables.
+## Using GreenPod

+Please cite the following publication if you use GreenKube.
+Preethika Pradeep, Eyhab Al-Masri, "GreenPod: Energy-Optimized Scheduling for AIoT Workloads Using TOPSIS," In 2025 IEEE World AI IoT Congress (AIIoT).
+IEEE, 2025.

 ## Conclusion

-This capstone project demonstrates the implementation and evaluation of a multi-criteria decision-making approach to Kubernetes pod scheduling.
+This research project demonstrates the implementation and evaluation of a multi-criteria decision-making approach to Kubernetes pod scheduling.
 By leveraging the TOPSIS method, we've created a scheduler that considers multiple factors including energy consumption, which is increasingly important in modern cloud environments.

 The experimental results show that a more sophisticated scheduling approach can provide benefits in resource utilization and energy efficiency compared to the default Kubernetes scheduler, especially in heterogeneous cluster environments with varying workload types.